Jahan08/Bioinformatics-tools-and-scripts/README.md

 SPMWeb: SPMweb is the online webserver of the Shortest Path Map (SPM) tool for identifying the key conformationally- relevant positions of a given enzyme structure and dynamics. (https://spmosuna.com/)

-GlycoSHIELD is a simple MD pipeline to generate glycoprotein models
+GlycoSHIELD is a simple MD pipeline to generate glycoprotein models.
+"Glycan shields" refers to the protective structures formed by complex sugars attached to proteins through glycosylation.
+These shields are dynamic and cover a significant portion of the protein surface, impacting protein conformation and surface accessibility.
+Computational methods like GlycoSHIELD can model these glycan structures efficiently, providing insights into their morphology and impact on protein structure.